outdoor-equity/outdoor-equity/shiny/outdoor-equity-app/oe_app/text/data_summary_explanatory.md

 - To visualize a single site, select 1 or select 2 to compare two sites.
 - A plot can be **saved as a png** using the camera icon which is visible when hovering over a plot.

-**If the plot is not appearing or if it is not updating, please try refreshing the page.**
+**If the plot is not appearing or if it is not updating, please click the reset button or try refreshing the page.**